NealMetrix/Translucent/README.md

 # Translucent

 This is an attempt at trying to do translucency with OpenGL.
-This is actually a branch that I didn't complete because I felt it was a good example of how to not structure your code because I put myself in the situation where I had to completely restructure 1 or both of my classes.
-To find out more details look at the code itself.
-I wrote comments that mapped out my thought process.
-I will put the correct code in a different branch.
+The completed version trying to get some experience with translucency/colors with different opacities.
+Basically this is about trying to get a good intuition about the glBlend functions.